Minor in Poverty, Justice and Human Capabilities

 Program Transfer Credit Guidelines

-Students pursuing the minor in Poverty, Justice and Human Capabilities should be aware of the following program-specific transfer credit guidelines:
+Students pursuing the minor in Poverty, Justice, and Human Capabilities should be aware of the following program-specific transfer credit guideline:

 Distribution Credit Information